Welcome to the Bourton Browser website

 The idea for the Bourton Browser was conceived by Derek and Mollie Wise in 1999.
 Their concept was a magazine run entirely by volunteers and delivered free to every property within the Parish borders.
 The original team of volunteers comprised the Wises and Lynn Dartnel, (the first Editor).
 They recruited a team of volunteer street deliverers, found advertisers and sourced a printer.
 The name “Bourton Browser” was coined by David Bond, the then postmaster, and the logo was designed by Ron Bray, a local artist.
 Remarkably all this work took place in just 15 days!

 It is a tribute to all concerned that the Browser is still going strong today.
 Of course there have been many changes over the years.
-Street deliverers, too numerous to name, have come and gone, although we must mention Brian Heywood, Russ Girdler, Betty Phelps, and Joan Minchin who have been with the magazine since the start.
+Street deliverers, too numerous to name, have come and gone, although we must mention Russ Girdler, and Joan Minchin who have been with the magazine since the start.
 That has been 25 years of delivering the Browser!

 Lynn Dartnel handed on the Editor’s role to Jane Davis in 2003 and in the same year Ray and Susan Dodd joined the team as Bulk Distributors.
 In 2013 Jane retired and Ray and Susan became the magazine’s third Editors.
 Rob and Christine Gorton joined the team at that point, taking on the Bulk Distribution job.
 Mollie and Derek retired at the end of 2016 since then the latest team have run the Browser.